HeathmontGameDesign/heathmontgamedesign.github.io/lessons/lesson2.md

 - Once the ghost actor reaches the right side of the screen, it reappears on the left side.
 - Include a second ghost actor that moves up and down.
 Have the second ghost go the other way when it reaches the top or bottom of the screen.
+- (If you succeed with the first two) Add a third ghost actor that moves randomly around the screen. *(Investigate the random module for help with this)*

 Name your program `2_ghost.py`